Does Shea Butter Clog Pores? Here’s The Truth

 You can use shea butter on your face to help protect the skin, nourish and moisturize it.
 Shea butter makes a great moisturizer even during the day.

-Is shea butter anti-aging?
+Is shea butter OK for acne?

 Does Shea Butter Clog Pores: Wrap Up

+Will shea butter clog pores?
 Like anything with skincare, whether or not shea butter will clog pores and cause acne will be different for everyone.
 That’s why it’s important to patch test products, especially if you are acne-prone.
 Shea butter can certainly increase pimples, but it’s also been used for centuries to keep skin moisturized without issues.